Data-Science-for-Linguists-2022/Class-Lounge/guestbooks/guestbook_caroline.md

 I would add some description of what the UDS data set contains and how it can be used, as I was initially a bit confused by it.

+> Thanks, Ben!
+It took me a while initially to figure out what UDS was too, and I'm still figuring it out!
+There is a paper that goes along with it that I linked from my project plan file, but I should also write up a summary about the UDS dataset (or at least something about it) to go along with the other stuff in my repo.